RaviTambade/EAgroServices/Documentation/UserStories.md

 -As a farmer, I want to view the charts to display on the dashboard ,so that I can analyze my activity.

--As a farmer, I want to view list of verifiedgoodscollections  so that I can see the quality and quantity of goods.
+-As a farmer, I want to view list of verified goods so that I can see the quality and quantity of goods.

 -As a farmer, I want to view the charges details of a collection so that I can analyze how many charges are applied.

--As a farmer, I want to  view a list of payment details so that I can see payments for goods collections.
+-As a farmer, I want to view a list of payment details so that I can see payments against goods collections.